blake-molyneux/tempylate/README.rst

 #.
 Upload revised build to PyPI.
 #.
 Upload docs to Read The Docs.

+For detailed instructions on how to complete these steps please see the `detailed publication`_ page of python packaging.

 PyPI Pub
 ~~~~~~~~
 The steps to publish this (or any other) repo to `PyPI`_ are covered in